 Yes!

 Fregonese Associates, our consultant for the Comprehensive Plan, created a computer model of Albuquerque’s land use and regulations with a scenario planning software called Envision Tomorrow.
 They coordinated this modeling effort with the Mid-Region Council of Governments, which incorporated scenario planning into the planning effort for Futures 2040, the long-range transportation plan for our metropolitan region.
 Futures 2040 adopted – for the first time – a preferred scenario for future growth.
 This preferred scenario had Centers and Corridors at its heart, and the plan incorporated recommendations to agencies for implementation, as well as a short-term and long-term capital investments needed to realize the preferred scenario for growth.
-Many of these recommendations were implemented through updates to the 2017 Comp Plan and the IDO.
+Many of these recommendations were implemented through updates to the 2017 Comprehensive Plan and the IDO.

 Both projects aim to reflect the latest thinking in transit services, but are not directly tied together.

-For more on the Albuquerque Rapid Transit project for Central Ave, please visit: http://www.brtabq.com
+For more on the Albuquerque Rapid Transit project for Central Ave, please visit: https://www.cabq.gov/transit/services/art-information

 What is a Premium Transit Corridor?